tieeeeen1994/tModLoader-BossRush/README.md

 # Boss Rush API Changelog

+1.0.5
+- Rerelease the mod due to a compilation quirk.
+It made bosses have chungus amount of health.

 1.0.4
 - Add safety checks and assignments in code in case other mods make detours.
 - Fix most other QoL mod incompatibilities.